 I made these everyday ones a little small because I sometimes tuck them in the kids' lunches for a little touch of home, and they are often in little hands here throughout the day.
 My final measurement was 16″ x 16″.

 - see-through ruler

 - seam ruler

 While the last 4 items are optional if you are new to sewing I recommend you buy these items.
 They will make the measurements and cutting so much easier, which will make it more rewarding- not to mention those super straight cuts!
 This rotarty cutting set is a great starter option.

-Trim off all lose threads, and press napkin all over.
+6. Trim off all loose threads, and press napkin all over.
 Repeat for each napkin.